 TurboTenant offers landlords a number of powerful calculators to make you a rental math wizard by providing guidance on key figures like:

 Remember to build in some contingency planning around unplanned maintenance and vacancies that run longer than you’d like.
-Properly forecasting for every situation can make a big difference in your annual revenue.
+Forecasting for every situation can make a big difference in your annual revenue.
+Read on to learn more about Texas property taxes.

 Read Up On Local Landlord-Tenant Law

 Becoming a landlord also means knowing the letter of the law regarding renting out property.
 That includes reading and following laws like the Federal Fair Housing Act, the Americans with Disabilities Act, the Fair Credit Reporting Act, and the Servicemembers Relief Act, among others.
-But beyond just federal guidelines, each state passes its own landlord-tenant laws, which landlords must follow.
+However, beyond federal guidelines, each state also enacts its own regulatory laws such as Texas landlord-tenant laws, which landlords & tenants must adhere to.

-Security deposit rules: Texas does not limit the amount landlords can charge for security deposits, nor does it require landlords to issue a receipt or pay interest on the deposits.
-Further, landlords must return funds to the tenant within 30 days of the lease ending.
+Security deposit rules: Texas security deposit law does not limit the amount landlords can charge for security deposits, nor does it require landlords to issue a receipt or pay interest on the deposits.
+Furthermore, landlords must return the tenant’s funds within 30 days of the lease ending.

 Entry requirements: Texas landlords can enter the property as they see fit and are not required to provide advance notice, though a 24-hour warning is common.